lohithabhethalam/OlympicHistory-Mapreduce/README.md

 - For each year, I'll calculate the count of male people who participated in Olympic games.
 (Lohitha Bhethalam)
 - For each country,I'll find the maximum height of participants.
 (Poojitha Singam)
 - For each year,I'll find the average age of players participated in Olympic games.
 (Divyaharshini Bheemireddy)
-- For each country,I will find the sum of all the players particpated in Olympic games.
+- For each country,I will find the sum of all the players of each country particpated in Olympic games.
 (Gangadhar Adusumalli)

 ## Big data solutions
  One solution per developer.